ke2hni/DVSwitch-Mods/README.md

 their backups are maintained by the standalone scripts.

 > [!NOTE]
+> Re-running `--install all` after downloading a newer repository version is
+> supported.
+The manager rechecks every applicable component instead of
+> relying only on its previous installation record.
+Component installers still
+> refuse missing, ambiguous, customized, or unsupported targets.

+> [!NOTE]
 > The DVSwitch database updater cannot be run more than once per hour.
 The
 > manager enforces this limit and reports how long remains before another
 > attempt is permitted.